Special Education and Behavioral Health Services

 - Transition Program to help students, age 18-22, meet the challenges of the adult world

-It also supports students at district schools who have hearing or vision impairments.
+Special Education department personnel also support students at district schools who have hearing and/or vision impairments.
 The Non-Public Schools Program runs and funds educational services for special education students placed in licensed children’s institutions by governmental agencies.

 About 280 specially trained staff members serve about 80 school and community sites in Sonoma County with the following services: